 Also, chlorine has the power to kill certain forms of algae.
 Chlorine also creates chloramines, which emits the unique, strong “chlorine smell” and eventually renders chlorine ineffective.
 They can usually irritate the skin and eyes at high concentrations.

 Bromine is available in tablet form, so there is only one method for dispersing it into the water: a feeder.
 Unlike chlorine, bromine dissolves slowly, making its disinfection properties take longer to take effect.

 Bromine tablets produce bromines in place of chloramines, but they do not render the bromine useless.
 Also, unlike chloramines, you can use shock treatment to reactivate bromines, whereas chloramines just dissolve over time.

 Bromine is significantly more stable at hot temperatures than chlorine, making it an excellent choice for hot tubs.

 Also, bromine volatility is not as adversely affected as chlorine by high or low ph concentrations.

 - If you have a sensitive nose or don’t like the smell of chlorine, then bromine may be better for you.

-- Bromine tablets works better in hot climates and temperatures.
+- Bromine tablets work better in hot climates and temperatures.

-- Bromine tablets are gentler to the swimmer’s skin
+- Bromine tablets are gentler on the swimmer’s skin

 - Does not destroy vinyl liners